jpconstantineau/Ubuntu-Nas-Server-Setup/README.md

 # Ubuntu-Nas-Server-Setup
-Documentation and Scripts to setup Ubuntu 16.04 Server as a ZFS-Based NAS with Webmin Administration and ZFS replication
+Documentation and Scripts to setup Ubuntu 16.04 Server as a ZFS-Based NAS with Webmin Administration and ZFS replication between servers

 When in a mixed UBUNTU/FREENAS environment and wanting ZFS replication between one system and another, it's easier to just setup root ssh on all the machines and setup ssh keys to allow logins.
 This may not be the most secure setup, however, this is how I was able to get ZFS replication between FREENAS and UBUNTU to play nice.